 Don’t let this happen to you.
 Before donating or selling a device, you need to make sure everything has been deleted properly.

-If you haven’t properly deleted private documents saved on your device, they can be found later on down the road.
+If you don’t wipe your device, information can be found later on down the road.
 All those deleted letters, financial documents and compromising photos are still lurking on the computer.
 All it takes is a little know-how to recover them.

 If you consider the size of hard drives, it could be some time until that file is really gone for good.
 And just think about that old computer you’re going to sell on eBay.
 You could be turning over your entire digital life to a stranger.
 Who wants that?